-Harvest Against Hunger partners with the Washington State Department of Agriculture, Harvest VISTA host sites, farmers, food pantries, and local funders to expand the Farm to Food Pantry initiative that launched in 2014.
+Harvest Against Hunger partners with the Washington State Department of Agriculture (WSDA), Harvest VISTA host sites, farmers, food pantries, and local funders to expand the Farm to Food Pantry initiative that launched in 2014.
 The pilot began in response to a series of grower roundtables with small-scale farmers around WA, which indicated that it wasn’t always financially feasible for small farms to donate to food pantries, but funding to create a purchasing relationship could offer a valuable opportunity to enhance the local small farm landscape.

 Results from each year since show that buying directly from a local farmer will increase the variety, nutrient density, and availability of local crops in food pantries, thus improving access to healthier food choices for families and individuals experiencing nutritional insecurity.
 These direct purchasing contracts dramatically strengthen the bond between farmers and hunger-relief programs.
 Results continue to show that if a farmer has a strong relationship with a local food pantry, they are significantly more inclined to make additional produce donations through either gleaning or post-harvest.
 F2FP has fostered relationships across local food pantries, farmers markets, farm service organizations, nutrition education programs, and more!

 We’ve compiled reports from previous seasons in our online Produce Recovery Guide.
 Recommendations from previous pilot programs show that sites should consider creating contracts with growers, making payments before delivery (“seeds in the ground”), and engaging multiple farms.
 By taking these steps, the sites should be able to grow new relationships and strengthen the existing ones that they have with local farms.